keithbarrett/sampleCode/README.md

 I am the sole author of these samples.
 Some of the newer smples aren't funtional, as I may have removed pieces of code to protect the vendor project it was part of.

-*Note that all comment references to "kgb" or "barrk012" mean me.*
+*Note that all comment references to "kgb" or "barrk012" or "kbarret9" mean me.*

 The Java sample is not representitve of my skills, but it was handy when I set this repository up.
 I plan to replace it with a better sample.
 My Java